McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 This will add a little printer icon in the top bar.
 It will switch the page to print preview when clicked.
 You can then send this page to the printer by using your browser's usual print functionality.

 {{% notice note %}}
-The resulting URL will not be [configured ugly](https://gohugo.io/templates/output-formats/#configure-output-formats) in terms of [Hugo's URL handling](https://gohugo.io/content-management/urls/#ugly-urls) even if you've set `uglyURLs=true` in your `config.toml`.
+The resulting URL will not be [configured ugly](https://gohugo.io/templates/output-formats/#configure-output-formats) in terms of [Hugo's URL handling](https://gohugo.io/content-management/urls/#ugly-urls) even if you've set `uglyURLs=true` in your `hugo.toml`.
 This is due to the fact that for one mime type only one suffix can be configured.

-Nevertheless, if you're unhappy with the resulting URLs you can manually redefine `outputFormats.PRINT` in your own `config.toml` to your liking.
+Nevertheless, if you're unhappy with the resulting URLs you can manually redefine `outputFormats.PRINT` in your own `hugo.toml` to your liking.
 {{% /notice %}}

 ## Home Button Configuration